 Tracks are well designed with cable ducts to carry fibre cables so it’s very easy for them to be installed.
 To combat the instability of locating antennas on the train roof, fixing them to small one metre poles aligned to the side of the train rather than the roof is a workable solution.

 When the spectrum is increased, these high frequencies will be able to carry a lot of bandwidth if the channel widths are quite large also.
 It should allow for a ubiquitous network.

 Once trains have reliable high-speed backhaul, then the last mile (or feet) will be delivered via Wi-Fi technology or even small cells.
 We already know that Wi-Fi can provide all the services a typical commuter’s mobile device needs (including Wi-Fi calling).

 Well, yes….
 If and when this spectrum is confirmed, it will be interesting to see how it’s licensed and how it will be deployed.

 A possible ecosystem could be that spectrum is deployed by the TOC, or by Network Rail or some other third party entirely that pays for the Ofcom license, and then each train that connects to it is charged a service fee.
-A telecom carrier could easily and quickly fulfil this role.
+A telecom carrier could easily and quickly fulfill this role.

 As with all moving vehicles consuming fuel, it will also be interesting to know the weight of 12 small cells and the headend equipment needed to operate an onboard service (assuming 12 carriages on the long runs).
-Alongside ease of deployment and technical viability, this will also help rail companies to consider the opex of fitting onboard 5G when Wi-Fi can deliver everything from passenger connectivity through to data offload for train operating systems to laptops, mobile phones and non-SIM devices today.
+Alongside ease of deployment and technical viability, this will also help rail companies to consider the opex of fitting onboard 5G when Wi-Fi can deliver everything from passenger connectivity through to data offload for train operating systems to laptops, mobile phones, and non-SIM devices today.

-GlobalReach can help you to understand the implications for your on-board rail services.
+GlobalReach can help you to understand the implications for your onboard rail services.
 Get in touch now.